blsonalib/missingskill-learning/constructorandmethods.md

 console.log(str2)     //My name is Sona     =>   remove the whitespace
 ````````````

-- length
+**5. length**
 - length is property used to check how many char present in the string

 **Example :-**
 ````````````
 var str = new String("My name is Sona");